pedromargolles/pyDecNef/docs/introduction/installation.md

 A computer with great performance and storage capabilities is recomended to play server's role as fMRI volumes will be collected and processed in real-time.

-Specifically, server computer should be able to perform volumes preprocessing and decoding in less than the selected fMRI repetition time (TR).
+Specifically, server computer requires to perform volumes preprocessing and decoding in less than the selected fMRI repetition time (TR).

+Ideally server computer should use a Linux system as Debian/Ubuntu 16+ or Redhat 7+/CentOS 7+ to be able to run either *Docker* or *Singularity* for <a href="https://firmm.readthedocs.io/en/3.2/installation/" target="_blank">FIRMM</a> software and either *samba* or *rsync* for DICOM transfer.

-pyDecNef real-time scripts have succesfully been used in a computer running CentOS operating system with following specifications:
+pyDecNef real-time scripts have succesfully been used in a computer running CentOS Linux 7 operating system with following specifications:

-SPECIFICATIONS

-RECOMENDACIÓN LINUX SEGÚN FIRMM Y AFNI, FSL...
+    Memory: 31 GB
+    Processor: Intel© Core™ i9-9900K CPU @ 3.60GHz x 16
+    Graphics: Intel© HD Graphics (Coffeelake 3x8 GT2)
+    GNOME: Version 3.28.2
+    OS type: 64-bit
+    Disk: 2.0TB

+## FIRMM

+<a href="https://firmm.readthedocs.io/en/3.2/installation/" target="_blank">FIRMM version 2.1 or greater</a> needs to be installed in server computer to receive fMRI volumes from MRI scanner host computer by means of *samba* or *rsync* transfer methods as a function MRI scanner is Siemens or GE respectively.

+- <a href="https://firmm.readthedocs.io/en/3.2/installation/" target="_blank">FIRMM</a>

 ## Neuroimage analysis software

-To maximize preprocessing speed of fMRI volumes and at the same time keeping the versatilty which Python language provides to the researcher, pyDecNef makes use of specialized neuroimage analysis software written in C which is integrated within a single Python workflow by means of Nipype library.
+To maximize preprocessing speed of fMRI volumes and keep the versatilty which Python language provides to the researcher, pyDecNef makes use of specialized neuroimage analysis software written in C which is integrated within a single Python workflow by means of Nipype library.

 - <a href="https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/background_install/main_toc.html" target="_blank">AFNI</a>
-- <a href="https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/" target="_blank">FSL</a>
+- <a href="https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation" target="_blank">FSL</a>
+- <a href="https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall" target="_blank">Freesurfer</a>
 - <a href="https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage" target="_blank">dcm2niix</a>

 ### Python version